bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 state in the local state of the component.
 This doesn't require much refactoring at all.
-This also solves the previous asynchronous handler problem as well, because when the local state of a React element changes the component automaticly re-renders.
+This also solves the previous asynchronous handler problem as well, because when the local state of a React element changes the component automatically re-renders.

 You could also componentize it without using a React wrapper, there are many well known patterns to do these things.